Obituaries - 1993

 He was predeceased by his parents Fred and Elnora, sisters Lucille, Lois, Mabel, Bernice and brothers William, Paul and Carrol, his son Frank, along with his first wife Elvira Jane (Thomson) and his second wife Jessie (Kay).

 A memorial service will be held at 1:30 p.m. on Friday, July 16th, at United Church, 5673 – 200th St., Langley.
-A gathering will be held following the service at The Royal Canadian Legion Brabnch 21, Langley.
+A gathering will be held following the service at The Royal Canadian Legion Branch 21, Langley.

 Cremation will take place.
 A private family graveside service will be held at a later date in Carlyle, Iowa.